F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 .. image:: /_static/media/cis_as3_service.png
    :scale: 70%

-The first step will be to create a Kubernetes Service with labels.
+The first step will be to deploy a Kubernetes Service with labels.
 Add the following labels to your Kubernetes Service.

 .. code-block:: YAML